OCD and Trauma: Is there an Evidence-Based Connection in 2026?

 • Combat or other life-threatening events.

-Trauma can leave lasting psychological imprints, altering how individuals perceive themselves, others, and the world around them.
+Trauma can leave lasting physical and psychological imprints, altering how individuals perceive themselves, others, and the world around them.
 Common symptoms of trauma include:

 • Hypervigilance: Feeling constantly “on edge,” easily startled, or overly alert.